Robert Fulton Cutting: Early life

-Cutting was born in New York City on January 12, 1850.
+Cutting was born in New York City on June 27, 1852.
 He was the second son of Fulton Cutting (1816–1875) and Elise Justine (née Bayard) Cutting (1823–1852).
 He was the younger brother of William Bayard Cutting, also a financier.
+Both brothers, through their mother, were direct descendants of William Bayard Jr, a close friend of Alexander Hamilton.
+The fireplace mantle beside which Hamilton supposedly died is now in the Mayor of New York City’s Mansion.